 Additional substitution tags

 Our team has recently come up with a new batch of merge fields not yet included in the aforementioned file, so we're listing them here.
-They concern alternate date formats, as the default is "mmmm d, yyyy".
+They concern alternate date formats, as the default is "mmmm d, yyyy", and payment plan information.

 ➜ Specify the language format of date merge fields: